-Subject to the performance of the Company and a review of the performance and incentives offered to Directors and Executives of the Company, an entitlement to participate in share and option arrangements, subject to shareholder approval may also apply.
+Subject to the performance of the Company and a review of the performance and incentives offered to Directors and executives of the Company, an entitlement to participate in share and option arrangements, subject to shareholder approval may also apply.
 This is designed to align the performance of the Company with the performance of the Board and Executives.
 Recent Legislative changes, however, make this almost an unworkable route to implement and the Company is seeking further advice.

-All remuneration paid to executives and Directors is valued at the cost to the company and expensed.
+All remuneration paid to executives and Directors are valued at the cost to the company and expensed.
 The Board's policy is to remunerate non-executive Directors at market rates for comparable companies for time, commitment and responsibilities.
+Non-executive Directors have also been reviewed with a proposed increase from \$24,000 to \$30,000 for the next period.

 The remuneration committee determines payments to the non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice may be sought if required.
-The maximum aggregate amount of fees that can be paid to non-executive Directors is not linked directly to the performance of the consolidated entity, however, the Board is conscious of its responsibilities and is mindful of the performance of the Company, so has acted accordingly, in formulating remuneration and incentive levels.
+The maximum aggregate amount of fees that can be paid to non-executive Directors is not linked directly to the consolidated entity performance, however, the Board is conscious of its responsibilities and is mindful of the performance of the Company, so has acted accordingly, in formulating remuneration and incentive levels.